sayantikabanik/WAooJObs/README.md

-# WAooJObs__
+# WAooJObs</br>
-BRIEF DESCRIPTION-__
+BRIEF DESCRIPTION-<\br>
-The app guides the user to explore jobs that are often neglected in terms of scope.__
+The app guides the user to explore jobs that are often neglected in terms of scope.
 It also gives brief outline about required qualifications.__
 In turn gives the best suited job based on age and Experience.__